Dushyantgoswami/docs/docs/develop/get-started/add-sequencer.md

 ---
-title: "Add RollApp sequencer"
+title: Add Sequencer
-slug: init-sequencer
+slug: add-sequencer
 ---

 Like a validator, RollApp sequencers process transactions, produce RollApp blocks, and submit a batched set of blocks for security.